 What audience is this author writing to?
-It could be meant for any number of a large group: people who want to know about blogging in general, people who don’t understand why other people blog and people who are interested in online communities for starters.
+It could be meant for any number of large groups: people who want to know about blogging in general, people who don’t understand why other people blog, and people who are interested in online communities for starters.

 Focusing on a more definite, smaller audience can turn this vanilla opening into triple chocolate fudge that readers will want to gobble up.
 Let’s rewrite this for someone who likes to write but, even though her friends keep talking up the wonders of blogging, doesn’t think a blog will be worth the effort.
 More specifically, let’s write it for a woman in her late thirties, single and childless and with a secure job, who has been journaling from time immemorial:

 Your friends keep nagging you to start your own blog.
 It’s fun, they say, and you can even make some spare change from it!
 But your finances are in order, your future looks secure, and you get plenty enjoyment from the journaling you’ve been doing since before the Commodore 64.
 So why put yourself out there publicly with a blog?

 Simple: Because blogging is about more than just the words.
 There’s a whole community of people just like you ready to bring you into the fold and lift you up.

 Not everyone who reads your post will be a single, professional, thirty-something, female diarist, but that’s not the point.
 Anyone who reads this can find something to identify with: